hyeseong-dev/hyeseong-dev.github.io/about/index.md

 - 💬 Ask me about anything and everything!
 - 📫 How to reach me: message me at +8201058974859
-- ⚡ Fun fact: I love meeting new people and eating food!
+- ⚡ Fun fact: I love meeting new people, eating food, jogging along the river.
 - 💬 Ping Me about #cloud, #RPA, #CommunityOps, #DevRel, #speaking opportunity, #Marketing #CampusOps and anything you like